regisb/slack-cli/README.rst

     optional arguments:
       -h, --help            show this help message and exit -t TOKEN, --token TOKEN
-                            Slack token which will be saved to /home/regis/.config /slack-cli/slack_token.
-This argument only needs to be specified once.
+                            Explicitely specify Slack API token which will be saved to /home/user/.config/slack-cli/slack_token.
+      -T TEAM, --team TEAM  Team domain to interact with.
+This is the name that appears in the Slack url: https://xxx.slack.com.
+Use this option to interact with different teams.
+If unspecified, default to the team that was last used.

     Send messages:
       -d DST, --dst DST     Send message to a Slack channel, group or username